gitterHQ/services/README.md

   * `name`: (_string_) a friendly name for your event e.g `"High Five"`.
   * `description`: (_string_) an explanation of the event e.g `"Single clap made by two people"`.
   * `selected`: (_boolean_) whether or not this event option is enabled by default.
 * `examples`: This directory contains examples to be used in your tests (and our sanity testing).
 You will need to intercept some hooks if you cant find any documented.
-We suggest using [requestb.in](http://requestb.in).
+You can use the playground for this.
 Again, rules:
    * all examples must be in `json`.
    * all examples must be in the format `{ headers: {...}, body: {...} }`.
 * `test`: directory of standard [mocha](http://visionmedia.github.io/mocha) tests.
 Cool people write tests.
 You _are_ cool, arn't you?